Constellation-Labs/metagraph-examples/examples/DataApi-NFT/README.md

 - NFT URIs must be unique.

 ## Template

-The primary code for this example is located in the following files:
+Primary code for the example can be found in the following files:

-- `modules/l0/src/main/scala/com/my/currency/l0/Main.scala`

-- `modules/l1/src/main/scala/com/my/currency/l1/Main.scala`

-- `modules/data_l1/src/main/scala/com/my/currency/data_l1/Main.scala`

-- `modules/shared_data/src/main/scala/com/my/currency/shared_data/MainData.scala`
+`modules/l0/src/main/scala/com/my/currency/l0/*`

+`modules/l1/src/main/scala/com/my/currency/l1/*`

+`modules/data_l1/src/main/scala/com/my/currency/data_l1/*`

+`modules/shared_data/src/main/scala/com/my/currency/shared_data/*`

 ### Application Lifecycle

-The DataApplication methods are executed in the following order:

-1. `serializeUpdate`

-2. `validateUpdate`

-3. `validateData`

-4. `combine`

-5. `serializeState`

-For additional details, refer to the [full documentation](https://docs.constellationnetwork.io/sdk/frameworks/currency/data-api) of the Data API.

-### shared_data

-- `validateUpdate`: Initial validation on the update at the L1 layer.
-Checks include uniqueness of collections, uniqueness of NFTs within a collection, and uniqueness of NFT URIs.

-- `validateData`: Validation on data at the L0 layer with access to context information.
-Similar checks as in `validateUpdate`.

-- `combine`: Accepts validated data and the previous state to compute the new state.
-In this example, it creates new collections, NFTs, and handles transfers.

-- `serializeState`: Serializes the State object to a byte array for storage in the snapshot.

-- `serializeUpdate`: Serializes the Update object to a byte array.
-Updates are serialized before input signature validation.

-- `deserializeState` and `deserializeUpdate`: Opposite of `serializeState` and `serializeUpdate`, used for deserialization.

-### l0

-The L0 module contains the `genesis` function, initializing the state with an empty `polls` map.
-The Data class (shared_data) implements the remaining methods.

-### l1

-The currency L1 layer, with a default implementation in this example.

-### data_l1

-This module processes incoming data requests.
-It includes the `/data` POST endpoint for data requests.
-The remaining methods are implemented in the Data class (shared_data).
+The methods of the DataApplication are invoked in the following sequence:

+-   `validateUpdate`
+-   `validateData`
+-   `combine`
+-   `dataEncoder`
+-   `dataDecoder`
+-   `calculatedStateEncoder`
+-   `signedDataEntityDecoder`
+-   `serializeBlock`
+-   `deserializeBlock`
+-   `serializeState`
+-   `deserializeState`
+-   `serializeUpdate`
+-   `deserializeUpdate`
+-   `setCalculatedState`
+-   `getCalculatedState`
+-   `hashCalculatedState`
+-   `routes`

+For a more detailed understanding, please refer to the [complete documentation](https://docs.constellationnetwork.io/sdk/frameworks/currency/data-api) on the Data API.

+### Lifecycle Functions

+#### -> `validateUpdate`

+* This method initiates the initial validation of updates on the L1 layer.
+Due to a lack of contextual information (state), its validation capabilities are constrained.
+Any errors arising from this method result in a 500 response from the `/data` POST endpoint.

+#### -> `validateData`

+* This method validates data on the L0 layer, with access to contextual information, including the current state.
+In this example, we ensure that the provided address matches the one that signed the message.
+Additionally, we verify the most recent update timestamp to prevent the acceptance of outdated or duplicated data.

+#### -> `combine`

+* This method takes validated data and the prior state, combining them to produce the new state.
+In this instance, we update device information in the state based on the validated update.

+#### -> `dataEncoder` and `dataDecoder`

+* These are the encoder/decoder components used for incoming updates.

+#### -> `calculatedStateEncoder`

+* This encoder is employed for the calculatedState.

+#### -> `signedDataEntityDecoder`

+* This function handles the parsing of request body formats (JSON, string, xml) into a `Signed[Update]` class.

+#### -> `serializeBlock` and `deserializeBlock`

+* The serialize function accepts the block object and converts it into a byte array for storage within the snapshot.
+The deserialize function is responsible for deserializing into Blocks.

+#### -> `serializeState` and `deserializeState`

+* The serialize function accepts the state object and converts it into a byte array for storage within the snapshot.
+The deserialize function is responsible for deserializing into State.

+#### -> `serializeUpdate` and `deserializeUpdate`

+* The serialize function accepts the update object and converts it into a byte array for storage within the snapshot.
+The deserialize function is responsible for deserializing into Updates.

+#### -> `setCalculatedState`

+* This function sets the calculatedState.
+You can store this as a variable in memory or use external services such as databases.
+In this example, we use in-memory storage.

+#### -> `getCalculatedState`

+* This function retrieves the calculated state.

+#### -> `hashCalculatedState`

+* This function creates a hash of the calculatedState to be validated when rebuilding this state, in case of restarting the metagraph.

+#### -> `routes`

+Customizes routes for our application.

+In this example, the following endpoints are implemented:
+- `GET <metagraph l0 url>/data-application/collections`: Retrieves all collections.
+- `GET <metagraph l0 url>/data-application/collections/:collection_id`: Retrieves a collection by ID.
+- `GET <metagraph l0 url>/data-application/collections/:collection_id/nfts`: Retrieves all NFTs of a collection.
+- `GET <metagraph l0 url>/data-application/collections/:collection_id/nfts/:nft_id`: Retrieves an NFT of a collection by ID.
+- `GET <metagraph l0 url>/data-application/addresses/:address/collections`: Retrieves all collections associated with an address.
+- `GET <metagraph l0 url>/data-application/addresses/:address/nfts`: Retrieves all NFTs associated with an address.

 ## Scripts

 The example includes a script named `send_data_transaction.js` for generating, signing, and sending data updates to the Metagraph.
 To use the script:

 1. Install Node.js if not already done: `npm install`.